echiu/Prometheus/README.md

 ## Overview

 Prometheus molded humans out of water and earth.
-Here we attempt to mold humans out of signed distance functions using the GPU.
+Here we attempt to mold humans out of signed distance functions using WebGL and the GPU.

 ## Acknowledgements